GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/index.md

 ---
-title: 'API reference'
+title: 'Extensions API reference'
-description: 'The complete reference to all APIs made available to Chrome Extensions.
+description: 'The complete reference to all APIs for Chrome Extensions.
 This includes APIs for the deprecated Chrome Apps platform as well as APIs still in beta and dev.'
 layout: 'layouts/reference-landing.njk'
 ---